 - Here’s one more option that isn’t tofu.
 Top the tomato & pepper sauce with a hash brown patty that’s been cooked on the stove or in the air fryer.

-- Don’t have access to vegan feta?
+- Don’t have access to vegan feta and don’t feel like making it?
 Either omit it altogether or finish the dish with slices of avocado.

 - Instead of baby spinach, garnish with fresh parsley, cilantro, or fresh basil leaves.

 - 2 teaspoons organic canola oil divided, or other high heat, neutral-flavored oil